TYPES OF THERAPY

 Explore our expertise

 We specialise in treatments that comes from behavioural science which builds a detailed model of your behaviours so we can plan the best intervention to help you change.
-We apply a combination of Functional Analytic Psychotherapy (FAP), Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
+We apply a combinations of the best of behavioural treatments such as Functional Analytic Psychotherapy (FAP), Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT) to help you create transformative change.

 WHAT TO EXPECT